 Crevice Gardens Rock!

-The long-awaited definitive book on crevice gardening is on its way to Harlequin’s Gardens as I write!
-The Crevice Garden: How to make the perfect home for plants from rocky places has been in the making for 5 years, a project undertaken by two young rising stars of horticulture in the west.
+The Crevice Garden: How to make the perfect home for plants from rocky places was in the making for 5 years, a project undertaken by two young rising stars of horticulture in the west.
 Kenton Seth lives and works in the Grand Junction area and Paul Spriggs in Victoria, B.C.
 Both have studied the craft extensively and experimented, designed, built, planted and maintained crevice gardens large and small, public and private, in dry conditions and wet, using all kinds of stone and various planting mediums.

 From the book summary: